fjensen21/Pathfinding-Algorithms/README.txt

     + Project Write Up (projectwriteup.txt)
         - This contains testing and discussion of optimizations made to this code.
 It also contains discussion of the theoretical differences in the two algorithms.
         - This project also includes some discussion of Local and Adversarial Search to show theoretical understanding  of classical search algorithms.

+ -- Work Implemented by Me --

+    + astar.py
+        - Implements the A* algorithm
+    + generatetests.py
+        - Randomly generates test grids for use with either algorithm.
+(Size is 50 x 100 by default but can be adjusted in the constants.
+    + graph.py
+        - Represents the grid that algorithms find paths for.
+    + readin.py
+        - Reads in the grids from txt representation
+    + thetastar.py
+        - Implements theta* algorithm.
+Note: LineOfSight function is adapted from pseduocode not created by me.
-    +
+    + vertex.py
+        - Represents a vertex in a grid.

 ---Running the Program---
 The program can be run through the command line by calling the main.py file